zanesterling/understanding-software-dynamics/ch2-cpu/exercises.md

 - fadd: O(1) - 13b shift + iadd + max
 - fmul: O(10) - 50b add + 14b mul + adjust
 - fdiv: O(10) - 50b sub + 14b div + adjust

+## Exercise 8
+**Add code to your mystery1.cc to measure the latency of 64-bit integer multiply and divide and double-precision add, multiply, and divide.
+Write down the five numeric answers.**

+**You might want to reduce the number of loop iterations by 10x or so, based on what you learned in Exercise 2.6.
+For the floating-point calculations, keep your data values away from the extremes of overflow/underflow, but also not exactly 1.0 or 0.0.**

+## Exercise 9 (optional)
+**Deliberately have your double-precision multiply and divide loops above drift into overflow and underflow ranges for the data values (i.e., larger than 10**306 or less than 1/10**306 for IEEE double-precision), printing out the observed latency perhaps every 10,000 iterations.
+If the cycle latencies suddenly change, explain what is going on.**